bualuk/cisc187-assignments/lab21-bag/README.md

 - Modify the default constructor.

   - Set the default capacity and size = `0`
-  - Don't fill the backing store with defaults
-    (We're going to do this in step 2 instead)
-  - Set the backing store to a new array on the free store using the size from the previous step.
+  - Set the backing store equal to the null pointer
 - Add a destructor.
   We didn't need to worry about this for our array, because it did not create any resources that needed to be managed.